brandonrasaka/brandonrasaka.github.io/index.md

 Here's what you'll find in each section of this site.

-## Projects
+## Projects (Blog)

-I've treated this section kinda like a blog.
+This section is basically a blog about my cybersecurity passions and interests, but it's mostly describing projects I've worked on.
 There's dates for each project, which are approximately when I completed them.
 That way, you can kinda get a sense of my progress.
 They're posted with the most recent projects on the top.

 ## About